UniPD-DII-ETCOMP/DenseMatrixMarket/src/VolumeIntegral_tetra/README.md

 # VolumeIntegral code

-This directory contains a VolumeIntegral code for electromagnetic problems,
+This directory contains a Volume Integral code for electromagnetic problems,

 In this code, simply connected conductive domains can be considered.